sparetype/business-documents/Contract/main_contract.md

 At the conclusion of this contract, all copyright and intellectual property rights for work produced are assigned to You with the following exceptions:

-	1. Any open source or other third-party resources used in a project will remain under their respective licenses.
+	1. Any open source or other third-party resources used in a project will remain under their respective licenses and copyrights.
-	2. I retain all rights to certain design tools that might be in
+	2. I retain all rights to certain generic design tools that might be used in creating projects.
+These might include code snippets, theme frameworks, icon sets, and other common design resources.
+Any generic design tools used in a project will be provided to You and are licensed to You for future use.
+This license is royalty-free and non-exclusive.